sfera-labs/strato-pi-kernel-module/README.md

 ## Usage

-After loading the module, you will find all the available devices under the directory `/sys/class/stratopi/`.
+After installation, you will find all the available devices under the `/sys/class/stratopi/` directory.

 The following paragraphs list all the possible devices (directories) and files coresponding to Strato Pi's features.
 Depending on the model you will find the available ones.

 You can read and/or write to these files to configure, monitor and control your Strato Pi.

+For instance, check if the watchdog is enabled:

+    cat /sys/class/stratopi/watchdog/enabled

+Enable the watchdog:

+    echo 1 > /sys/class/stratopi/watchdog/enabled

 Files written in _italic_ are configuration parameters further detailed in the [Strato Pi Logic Controller Advanced Configuration Guide](https://www.sferalabs.cc/files/strato/doc/stratopi-logic-controller-advanced-configuration-guide.pdf).
 Configuration parameters marked with * are not persistent, i.e. their values are reset to default after a power cycle.
 To change the default values use the `/mcu/config` file (see below).